Is registered NBFC a financial Institution?

 What are the sources of funds for a NBFC?

 NBFCs raise their funds from different sources such as financial institutions like banks, insurance companies, public deposits (only for NBFCs holding license to accept deposits from RBI), through issue of debentures, commercial papers and other inter-corporate loans.
 There is a gradual increase in the percentage of investment of the insurance companies in the NBFCs.

 What is meant by principal business in context of a registered NBFC?

 The term 'principal business' is not well-defined by the Reserve Bank of India Act, 1934.
 Financial activity conducted by any entity shall be considered as its principal business in case the company's financial assets comprises of more than 50 per cent of the total assets and revenue from fiscal assets comprises of more than 50 per cent of the gross income.
-A company fulfilling both these conditions will be eligible to be registered as NBFC by RBI.
-Companies primarilyinvolved in financial activity are regulated and supervised by the Reserve Bank.
+A company fulfilling both these conditions will be eligible to get NBFC license by RBI.
+Companies primarily involved in financial activity are regulated and supervised by the Reserve Bank.

 NBFCs provide financial services similar to banks but they are more concentrated on unorganized sector of the society having low or no credit rating score.

 The other differences are:

 - NBFCs are barred to accept demand deposits, however, they can accept public deposits after getting license from the RBI.

 - NBFCs are not entitled to issue cheques drawn on itself as they do not form part of payment and settlement system.